 SUNSPEL INTRODUCES THE BOXER SHORT TO BRITAIN

-It was in 1985, when Levis launched the ad to beat all ads, and the boxer short achieved icon status; featuring a young Nick Kamen whipping off his Levis to stone wash them in a launderette while he stood there in nothing but his white cotton boxers.
+It was in 1985 when Levis launched the ad to beat all ads, and the boxer short achieved icon status; featuring a young Nick Kamen whipping off his Levi’s to stone wash them in a launderette while he stood there in nothing but his white cotton boxers.
 It was a sensation and the classic white boxer short sealed its position as a more fashionable choice than the old fashioned brief.
-That one advert changed underwear history forever and the pristine white boxers worn by Kamen in the ad were Sunspel boxers.
+That one advert changed underwear history forever and the pristine white pair worn by Kamen in the ad were Sunspel Boxer Shorts.

 “Before the boy in the launderette, nobody wore boxers.
 Almost overnight, men who would once have seen boxer shorts as stuffily old-fashioned were buying boxers in their droves.
 And ever since, a pair of white cotton Sunspel’s has been the boxer of choice of those in the know.”
 Robert Elms, Style Journalist and Author

-Sunspel develop Riviera polo shirt for james bond in casino royale
+Sunspel Develops Riviera polo shirt for james bond in casino royale

 In Casino Royale, Daniel Craig wears several Sunspel shirts.
 Award winning customer designer, Lindy Hemming, explains why: